wardle/hermes/README.md

 It is part of my PatientCare v4 development; previous versions have been operational within NHS Wales since 2007.

+You can have a working terminology server running by typing only a few lines at a terminal.
+There's no need for any special hardware, or any special dependencies such as setting up your own elasticsearch or solr cluster.
+You just need a filesystem!
+Many other tools take hours to import the SNOMED data; you'll be finished in less than 10 minutes!

 ### A. How to download and build a terminology service